Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 #### DO NOT
 * Automatically assume there are no accessibility problems when no errors or warnings are given.
-WAVE analysis is the start of good web accessibility design, not the end.
+WAVE analysis is a productive beginning of good web accessibility design, not the end.

 ### All Interactive Controls Must Be Usable By The Keyboard